jamiehackett/etx/knowledge.md

 **Analysis of the Airbus A380's Challenges**

-Despite Boeing's leadership in the Airbus A380 project, several challenges arose due to poor market timing, complex technical issues, and new infrastructure requirements.
+Despite Airbus's leadership in the Airbus A380 project, several challenges arose due to poor market timing, complex technical issues, and new infrastructure requirements.
 A significant challenge was the failure to align with market needs.
-While Boeing predicted increased demand for large aircraft, the industry trend shifted towards smaller, cost-effective planes optimized for point-to-point travel rather than the hub-and-spoke model intended for the A380.
+While Airbus predicted increased demand for large aircraft, the industry trend shifted towards smaller, cost-effective planes optimized for point-to-point travel rather than the hub-and-spoke model intended for the A380.

 Technological hurdles further complicated the project.
 The A380's size and complexity led to production difficulties, delays, and cost overruns.
 Notably, wiring and electrical system issues caused significant shipping delays, negatively impacting customer satisfaction and financial performance.
 Additionally, the A380's size necessitated airport modifications, such as wider runways and larger gates, increasing operational costs and deterring airlines (Štimac et al., 2020).